estuary/flow/site/docs/reference/Connectors/capture-connectors/github.md

 Their prerequisites differ.

 OAuth is recommended for simplicity in the Flow web app;
 the access token method is the only supported method using the command line.
+Which authentication method you choose depends on the policies of your organization.
+Github has special organization settings that need to be enabled in order for users to be able to access repos that are part of an organization.

 ### Using OAuth2 to authenticate with GitHub in the Flow web app

 * A GitHub user account with access to the repositories of interest, and which is a member of organizations of interest.

+* User may need to request access in Github under the user's personal settings (not the organization settings) by going to Applications then Authorized OAuth Apps on Github.
+Click the app or the image next to the app and request access under "Organization access".
+After a user has made the request, the organization administrator can grant access on the "Third-party application access policy" page.
+See additional details on this [Github doc](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-membership-in-organizations/requesting-organization-approval-for-oauth-apps).

-### Configuring the connector specification manually
+### Configuring the connector specification manually using personal access token

 * A GitHub user account with access to the repositories of interest, and which is a member of organizations of interest.

 * A GitHub [personal access token](https://github.com/settings/tokens).
 You may use multiple tokens to balance the load on your API quota.

+* User may need to get the organization's administrator to grant access under "Third-party Access" then "Personal access tokens".

 ## Configuration